 Figure 4.2.5.2-1: SM Policy Association termination

-When an individual resource of the SM Policy Association shall be deleted the SMF shall invoke the Npcf_SMPolicyControl_DELETE service operation to the PCF using an HTTP POST request, as shown in figure 4.2.5.2-1, step 1.
+When an individual resource of the SM Policy Association collection shall be deleted, the SMF shall invoke the Npcf_SMPolicyControl_Delete service operation towards the PCF using an HTTP POST request, as shown in figure 4.2.5.2-1, step 1.

 The SMF shall set the request URI to "{apiRoot}/npcf-smpolicycontrol/v1/sm-policies/{smPolicyId}/delete".
-The {smPolicyId} in the URI identifies the "Individual SM Policy" to be deleted.
+The {smPolicyId} in the URI identifies the "Individual SM Policy" instance to be deleted.

-The SMF delete request shall (if available) contain SM Policy Association related information within the SmPolicyDeleteData data structure in the body:
+The HTTP POST request sent by the NF service consumer (e.g. SMF) shall contain (if available) the SM Policy Association related information within the SmPolicyDeleteData data structure in the request body:

 - accumulated usage within the "accuUsageReports" attribute as defined in subclause 4.2.5.3;

-- the user location information within the "userLocationInfo" attribute, the information on when the UE was last known to be in that location within the "userLocationInfoTime" attribute, the PLMN identifier and for SNPN also the NID within the "servingNetwork" attribute, the timezone information within the "ueTimeZone" attribute and RAN cause and/or the NAS cause within the "ranNasRelCauses" attribute as defined in subclause 4.2.5.4;
+- the user location information within the "userLocationInfo" attribute, the information on when the UE was last known to be in that location within the "userLocationInfoTime" attribute, the PLMN identifier, and for SNPN, also the NID within the "servingNetwork" attribute, the timezone information within the "ueTimeZone" attribute and the RAN and/or NAS release cause(s) within the "ranNasRelCauses" attribute as defined in subclause 4.2.5.4;

 - the "PS_TO_CS_HO" value within the "pduSessRelCause" attribute, if the PDU session is released due to PS to CS handover and the "PDUSessionRelCause" feature defined in subclause 5.8 is supported;

-- one or more QoS Monitoring report within the "qosMonReports" attribute as defined in subclause 4.2.5.5.
+- one or more QoS Monitoring report(s) within the "qosMonReports" attribute, as defined in subclause 4.2.5.5;

-- the "RULE_ERROR" value within the "pduSessRelCause" attribute, if the PDU session is released due to failed enforcement of the applied session rule as described in subclause 4.2.4.21 and the "ImmediateTermination" feature defined in subclause 5.8 is supported.
+- the "RULE_ERROR" value within the "pduSessRelCause" attribute, if the PDU session is released due to a failed enforcement of the applied session rule as described in subclause 4.2.4.21 and the "ImmediateTermination" feature defined in subclause 5.8 is supported.

-When the PCF receives the HTTP POST request from the SMF, the PCF shall acknowledge the request by sending an HTTP response message with the corresponding status code.
-The PCF acknowledged the delete request by sending a "204 No Content" response to the SMF, as shown in figure 4.2.5.2-1, step 2.
+When the PCF receives the HTTP POST request, the PCF shall acknowledge the request by sending an HTTP response message with the corresponding status code.
+The PCF acknowledges the delete request by sending a "204 No Content" response, as shown in figure 4.2.5.2-1, step 2.
 Further, the PCF shall remove the individual resources linked to the delete request.